winsoft666/NSIS-UI-Plugin/README.md

 build-setup [debug].bat -- Generate Release mode setup
 ```

-Place the files you need to package into the `App` directory, then run `build-setup.bat` to generate the installer.
+Place the files you need to packaged into the `App` directory, then run `build-setup.bat` to generate the installer.

-`NsisScriptGenerate.py`:
+>`NsisScriptGenerate.py`:
 Since NSIS has no way to get file extract progress/details, so I write `NsisScriptGenerate.py`, enumerate `App` folder, add each file by `File` command, call `SetInstallStepDescription` interface to notify installing details.

+---

 # Screenshot